Anaesthetics

 Sevoflurane

-This gives rapid induction with rapid recovery, widely used in paediatrics
+This provides rapid induction with rapid recovery and is widely used in paediatrics.

-– Also causes bronchodilation, useful for patients with respiratory difficulties.
+It also causes bronchodilation, so it is useful for patients with respiratory difficulties.

 Side effects